A Vet Shares What You Need To Know About Cat Nutrition

-Cat nutrition, Doctor Liz Bales shares her expert tips to keep your pet healthy.
+Cat nutritionist, Doctor Liz Bales shares her expert tips to keep your pet healthy.
 What should you feed your cat?
 Few topics get cat lovers more excited and passionate than this one.
 There are so many mixed messages on how to keep your cat both happy and healthy.

 For cats, the behavior has everything to do with what and how they eat.
 Cats are very specific about their diets.
 So much so, that a cat might only tolerate a specific shape of dry kibble!

 But, how do you know what to do?
 The pet food aisle is full of great cat nutrition marketing buzz-words that appeal to our emotions, like grain-free, gluten-free, etc. You might notice that the buzz-words are mirroring the trends and fads of the moment in human nutrition.
-But, healthy nutrition for your dog is not a fad and the basics are still the best.
+But, healthy nutrition for your cat is not a fad and the basics are still the best.
 Here are my science-based tips for your cat’s nutrition.

 1 – Weight Control – Keeping your cat lean is the #1 most important thing that you can do for your cat’s health.
 Carrying excess weight increases your cat’s likelihood of developing diabetes, urinary disease, heart disease, osteoarthritis, skin disease and more.
 If your cat is as little as two pounds overweight, it is not a question of if your cat will get sick, but when.